danchoi/ask_stack/README.md

 question in a text file and then automate the submission of it.

 The reason I started this experiment is simple.
 I hate filling in web forms.
-They feel pretty retarded after you have gotten used to using Vim and living in the Unix shell environment.
+They feel retarded as well as unhealthy after you have gotten used to using Vim and maneuvering in the Unix shell environment.

 This project is alpha and is only a proof of concept at this stage.